 - To learn how to perform in a professional manner and to strengthen communication skills.

-The 6th year is devoted to a required basic science laboratory experience involving an hypothesis-driven basic science research project.
+During the 5th or 6th year, a 12-month block is devoted to a required basic science laboratory experience involving an hypothesis-driven basic science research project.
 The goal is to establish a foundation for an academic or other innovative neurosurgical career.
 Residents may pursue their work in an appropriately mentored environment in any OHSU science laboratory and residents are encouraged to look beyond the Department for projects most suitable for their intellectual and career interests if appropriate.
 Residents continue to attend neurosurgical didactic conferences and other major Department events during their research.
-There is no call duty or vacation coverage during this year.
+There is no call duty or vacation coverage during this year.p>

 - To encourage research and academic achievement on a level with the excellence clinical training.